Erawan Shrine

 The Erawan Shrine’s located right next to the high-end hotel the Grand Hyatt Erawan Hotel in the Pathum Wan district of Bangkok.
 It is located very near the BTS Chit Lom Station which has an elevated walkway overlooking the shrine.
 There are a number of shopping malls nearby, including Gaysorn, CentralWorld and Amarin Plaza as it is located in the shopping district of Bangkok.
 In the early hours of 21 March 2006 a mentally ill man took a hammer and destroyed the shrine.
 He was murdered by 2 street sweepers who saw him destroy the shrine.
 On 21 May 2006 a new statue was put in place and the shrine has now been fully restored.

-See also The Grand Palace
+See also The Emerald Buddha

 You can buy candles and flowers inside at the shrine as the candles and flowers outside is very expensive.
 There is also a small show of dancers at the shrine but like everything else respect those how are coming to worship when taking photographs.
 The shrine is also not far from the Hansar Hotel, Swiss Embassy in Bangkok and also not very far from Pratunam Market and also the Erawan Hotel in Bangkok.